jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 ## Bloopers: Parent Posterior as Children Prior

 I also experimented with another formulation where I first fit a logistic regression to predict the parent classes, and obtained the posterior mean for $\beta_p$.
-This was then used as the prior mean for another regression, where I predict the children classes.
+I then used $\beta_p$ as the prior mean for another regression, where I predict the children classes.
 Th formulation turned out to not work as well as the traditional hierarchical model, and I suspect it is because when using the posterior mean of $\beta_p$, the posterior variance was disregarded.
 This no longer made the model hierarchical, but simply just changed the prior mean for $\beta_c$.

 The code I used to run this is below: